-I don't ignore the request for information, with enclosed LOA, which Phoenix Life received in December 2013 from Wise Review Limited.
+I don't ignore the request for information, with enclosed LOA, which Zurich received in December 2013 from Wise Review Limited.
 In my view, the LOA and covering letter were somewhat misleading.
 The LOA heading indicated that Wise Review Limited was an introducer and Sorensen was shown.
 And, at the foot of the LOA, it said Wise Review was an appointed introducer to Sorensen who were authorised and regulated by the FCA (the registration number was given, along with Sorensen's registered office address and contact details).
 Wise Review's covering letter also said it was an introducer appointed representative to a number of financial services businesses.
 So the impression was that Wise Review Limited was an introducer appointed representative of Sorensen, a FCA regulated firm.
 If that was the case Wise Review Limited would've been shown as such on the FCA register.
 But Wise Review Limited didn't appear on the register.

-I'm aware that Wise Review Limited had some links with We Review Limited which, at the time, was an appointed representative of Sorensen and shown on the FCA register as such.
-But, from what I've seen, Wise Review Limited and We Review Limited were separate companies.
+Zurich has referred to We Review Limited, which Zurich says was 'intrinsically linked' to Wise Review Limited, with the same correspondence and email address.
+At the time We Review Limited was an appointed representative of Sorensen and shown on the FCA register as such.
+I agree there were some links but, from what I've seen, Wise Review Limited and We Review Limited were separate companies.
 Wise Review Limited wasn't a registered trading name of We Review Limited.